solkimicreb/react-stax/examples/docs_new/src/pages/docs/state/batching/content.md

-Easy-stack is calling a dummy `setState()` on the related components whenever a store property mutates.
+Easy Stack is calling a dummy `setState()` on the related components whenever a store property mutates.
 This means that the usual batching rules of `setState` applies in case of store mutations.

 - Everything inside an event handler is batched and committed in one batch at the end of the handler.
 - In all other cases `setState` is triggering an immediate synchronous re-render.